 Since 2013, the Venezuelan crisis has displaced millions of people inside and outside the country.
-According to the Humanitarian Response Plan (HRP) of the United Nations of July 2020, more than 5 million Venezuelans have fled to border countries.
-Colombia welcomed 1.8 million of them.
-This influx of people is generating major pressure on the Colombian society, already weakened by a long-term internal crisis.
+According to the July 2020 Humanitarian Response Plan (HRP), more than five million Venezuelans have fled to neighboring countries.
+Colombia has received 1,8 million of them.
+This population influx is generating additional pressure on Colombian society, already weakened by a long-standing internal crisis.

 Description of the mission

 Since January 2019, Première Urgence Internationale has conducted several needs assessments in the departments of Norte de Santander, Santander, Boyaca and Arauca.
-The NGO is now mobilising its teams to meet the needs of Venezuelan refugees during their exodus and following their settlement in Colombia, often in informal poor neighborhoods around cities.
+The NGO is now mobilizing its teams to respond to the needs of Venezuelan refugees during their exodus and following their settlement in Colombia.

 Premiere Urgence Internationale in action

-Mobiles medicals teams are mobilised in the department of Aurauca and Santander to meet health needs.
-Primary health care and psycho-social support are provided, awareness is organised and a response to the COVID-19 pandemic is deployed.
+In particular, mobile medical teams are mobilized in the departments of Arauca and Santander to respond to health needs.
+Primary health care and psychosocial support are provided, as well as awareness and response to the COVID-19 pandemic.